UW-Madison-DataScience/R_for_data_sciences/visualize/network/README.md

 The `network_data.Rmd` file will download the ZIP file, data files, and Katya Ognyanova's tutorial as PDF and R. See **Network Visualization with R**, [Polnet 2016](http://www.kateto.net/polnet2016) by [Katya Ognyanova](http://kateto.net/network-visualization).
 Katya discusses other packages as well as igraph and visNetwork.

+See also [Network Visualization Examples with the ggplot2 Package](https://mran.microsoft.com/snapshot/2017-08-18/web/packages/ggCompNet/vignettes/examples-from-paper.html), which highlights the `geomnet` and `ggnetwork` packages and the `GGally::ggnet2` function.

 Files from Katya:

 file | description